silentsignal/burp-log4shell/README.md

 3. Uncheck every single one of them except the last called `Extension generated issue`
 4. Disable every other extension (if applicable) that have an active scan check registered (such as ActiveScan++, Backslash powered scanning, Burp Bounty, etc.) so that only the Log4Shell scanner runs

-This way the `Do active scan` context menu item will only perform Log4Shell checks on all insertion points if the scan configuration created above is used.
+This way the the scanner will only perform Log4Shell checks on all insertion points if the scan configuration created above is used.

 Building
 --------